 - 3) We optimize the time complexity of our developed algorithms by a substantial factor, based on certain observations and reasonable assumptions.
-In addition, we generalize our techniques to more practical and useful settings. - 4) We evaluate the performance of the developed algorithms over multiple evaluation platforms: (1) large-scale simulation using synthetically generated data using established signal propagation models, and (2) publicly available experimental data trace collected over an indoor WiFi network with 44 sensors, and (3) our own data collection using 18 outdoor software radio sensors in the 915 MHz band with a custom transmitter.
-Results show that our techniques outperform other state-of-the-art algorithm [2] substantially (up to a factor of 50-60%).
+In addition, we generalize our techniques to more practical and useful settings. - 4) We evaluate the performance of the developed algorithms over multiple evaluation platforms: (1) large-scale simulation using synthetically generated data using established signal propagation models (with 100 sensors and 1600 hypothesis with each hypothesis of area $100 \, m \times 100 \, m$), and (2) publicly available experimental data trace collected over an indoor WiFi network with 44 sensors (with 43 sensors and 44 hypotheses, with each hypothesis of area $1 m \times 1 m$), and (3) our own data collection using 18 outdoor software radio sensors in the 915 MHz band with a custom transmitter (with 18 sensors and 100 hypotheses, with each hypothesis of area $3.2 m \times 3.2 m$).
+In each of these cases, the sensors collect RSSI data for each location of the transmitter.
+Results show that our techniques outperform other state-of-the-art algorithm [2] up to a factor of 50-60% in the large-scale simulation, and up to a factor of 16% on the indoor WiFi network and our own outdoor network.

 A preliminary version of this paper has been accepted for publication at IEEE Infocom 2020 [6].
-This version of the paper describes additional results about the performance of the algorithm, as well as additional details about the experiments.
+This version of the paper describes additional results about the performance of the algorithm, and it provides more details about the experiments.
 It also contains proofs of multiple lemmas and theorems that had been omitted from the preliminary version.